COMP122/base64.asm/README.md

 When you run the program, you should obtain the output of "YWJj"

 ## Encode: Validate testing
-You can now do further testing to validate your implementation of files via the CLI.
+You can now do further testing to validate your implementation by using larger input.
+The best way to perform this testing/validatee is via the CLI.

-The output of the following first two commands should be identical[^1].
+The output of the following first two commands should be identical.
 The outputs have been placed into two files, and then compared via the `diff` command.
 Unfortunately, Mars does not allow superfluous warnings to be filtered.
 Hence, the output from the Mars need to be filtered by the `grep` command.
   ```
   $ cat encode.asm | base64 > valid_result
   $ cat encode.asm | java -jar Mars4_5.jar sm nc main.asm > my_result